Arbitr-ary-ily/GlobeAI/README.md

 # 🌍 Globe AI

 Welcome to **Globe AI**, an intelligent country searcher that provides comprehensive details about countries worldwide.
-This tool leverages advanced AI to deliver precise and relevant information, making it an essential resource for developers, researchers, and educators.
+This tool leverages advanced AI to deliver precise and relevant information.

 ## ✨ Features